Canon G7 X Mark II vs Fujifilm X100F

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon PowerShot G7 X Mark II and the Fujifilm X100F?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

-An illustration of the physical size and weight of the Canon G7 X Mark II and the Fujifilm X100F is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
+The physical size and weight of the Canon G7 X Mark II and the Fujifilm X100F are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X100F is considerably larger (47 percent) than the Canon G7 X Mark II.
 Moreover, the X100F is substantially heavier (47 percent) than the G7X Mark II.
 In this context, it is worth noting that neither the G7X Mark II nor the X100F are weather-sealed.

 Concerning battery life, the G7X Mark II gets 265 shots out of its NB-13L battery, while the X100F can take 390 images on a single charge of its NP-W126S power pack.
 The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.